pwintz/sharc/README.md

 To run all unit tests, change to the `tests/` directory and run `./run_all.sh`.

 # Update Docker Hub Images
-To update a [pwintz/sharc](https://hub.docker.com/repository/docker/pwintz/sharc/general) Docker image on Docker Hub at , use the following commands:
+To update a [pwintz/sharc](https://hub.docker.com/repository/docker/pwintz/sharc/general) Docker image on Docker Hub use the following commands:
 ```bash
 docker login
 docker build --tag sharc:latest .